open2c/pairtools/doc/protocols_pipelines.rst

 To adapt the standard workflow for common variations of the Hi-C protocol, consider adjusting the following parameters:

+1. ``pairtools parse --walks-policy``:

-1. `pairtools parse --walks-policy`: This parameter determines how pairtools parse handles reads with multiple alignments (walks).
-    We recommend specifying the value explicitly, as the default has changed between versions of `pairtools parse`.
+This parameter determines how pairtools parse handles reads with multiple alignments (walks).
+We recommend specifying the value explicitly, as the default has changed between versions of ``pairtools parse``.

-    - Our current recommendation is to use `--walks-policy 5unique`, which is the default setting in the latest version of pairtools.
+Our current recommendation is to use ``--walks-policy 5unique``, which is the default setting in the latest version of pairtools.
 With this option, pairtools parse reports the two 5'-most unique alignments on each side of a paired read as a pair.

-    This option increases the number of reported pairs compared to the most conservative `--walks-policy mask`.
-    However, it's important to note that 5unique can potentially report pairs of non-directly ligated fragments (i.e., two fragments separated by one or more other DNA fragments) as directly ligated.
+This option increases the number of reported pairs compared to the most conservative ``--walks-policy mask``.
+However, it's important to note that ``5unique`` can potentially report pairs of non-directly ligated fragments (i.e., two fragments separated by one or more other DNA fragments).
 Such non-direct (also known as "higher-order" or "nonadjacent") ligations have slightly different statistical properties than direct ligations, as illustrated in several Pore-C papers  [`1 <https://www.biorxiv.org/content/10.1101/833590v1.full>`_ , `2 <https://www.nature.com/articles/s41467-023-36899-x>`_].

     - An alternative is the `--walks-policy 3unique` policy, which reports the two 3'-most unique alignments on each side of a paired read as a pair, thus decreasing the chance of reporting non-direct ligations.